karandesaiii/Hottest-Trade-Stocks-On-Reddit-in-Realtime/README.md

 # Find popular stocks on reddit in real-time

-Enables discovery and discussions of stocks with recent increase in momentum.
+Enables discovery of stocks with recent increase in momentum and displays best stock-specific comments.

 This notebook finds the most popular stocks (tickers) on any reddit discussion